 - After the cabbage and garlic have had a few minutes to soften, add the potatoes and sage.
 Add a bit of salt at this point, too.

 - Add the liquids: vegetable broth, water, and Guinness.
+Add the bay leaf and fennel seed at this time, too.
 Stir well to combine.
 Bring the liquid to a boil, then reduce heat to simmer on medium.
 Simmer uncovered for about 30 minutes, until the potatoes are soft.

-- Remove from heat, and puree with a handheld blender, or transfer to puree in a food processor.
+- Remove the soup from the heat.
+Discard the bay leaf, then puree the soup with a handheld blender, or transfer to puree in a food processor.
 I went for a consistency that still had some nice chunks of potato and other veggies, but you could go for a smoother puree if you prefer.

 - Ladle the soup into bowls.
 Sprinkle bacon, cheddar and a bit of the shredded cabbage on top of each bowl to for a nice presentation.
 Enjoy with a glass of Guinness!

 - Turkey bacon can be used in place of typical pork bacon if you want to lighten things up.

 - Cook the bacon separately if someone at the table doesn’t eat bacon.
 You can serve the crumbed bacon bits over the soup of those who want it.

 Keywords: Irish cabbage soup, cabbage and bacon soup, Irish potato cabbage soup

 Visit this page to launch off to more tasty soup and stew recipes.

 Tool and Resources: An immersion blender is great for making soups like this.
 Below is a link to where you can find one on Amazon.
 I occasionally use Amazon affiliate links for products I recommend related to the article, which means I earn a commission if you choose to purchase using these links.